 Let’s get started!

 1. Yale is one of the original Ivy League schools.
 The term “Ivy League” is used for a set of schools which are 100+ years old; they have ivy creepers.
 Yale is one such school.
 The School of Management is a relatively new school but Yale has the brand equity that makes it “gold” standard for employers in the US, and across the world.

 2. Another thing that Yale prides itself for is its innovative curriculum.
 If you go to Yale’s website, they tell us that in their curriculum, they do not go discipline by discipline but rather understand that management is the relationship among multiple disciplines that constitute any company.
 That’s the best thing you can talk about in your essays and interview with Yale.

 3. Yale has just about 300 students when compared to Harvard, Stanford and Wharton, which have a larger number.
 With just 300 students, the class is a very intimate group, and you get easy access to the professors.
 The culture is not as competitive as it would be in larger classes simply because you know all your peers well.

-4. Yale has a good connection with the financial center of the world which is in New York because Yale is in New Haven, which is close to New York.
-You have many Yale alumni in New York city; in the business district, so the connection with the financial market is also very strong.
+4. Yale has a good connection with the financial centre of the world which is in New York because Yale is in New Haven, which is close to New York.
+You have many Yale alumni in New York City; in the business district, so the connection with the financial market is also very strong.